cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/icu-data.md

 * Regular Blueprint rules apply with tier movement.
 * Run data and post as regular.
 * Allow county moves to a less restrictive tier if not under Regional Stay Home Order.
-  * A county cannot move if it is in a region in which there is a Regional Stay Home Order.
+  * A county cannot move if it is in a region under Regional Stay Home Order.